missionpinball/mpf-docs/howto/display/widget_positioning.rst

 What's even worst is that this font only has 1 extra row on top, so if you want to center-align it with another widget you won't get the actual center of the visible text.

-Forunately MPF has a way to deal with this in the form of anchor ajustments.
+Fortunately MPF has a way to deal with this in the form of anchor adjustments.
 There are four adjustment values you can configure for a widget:

 * ``adjust_top``
 * ``adjust_right``
 * ``adjust_left``
-* ``ajust_bottom``
+* ``adjust_bottom``

 All of these settings are optional.
 (They all default to ``0``.)

-You might think it's weird that there are top, right, left, and bottom ajustments.
+You might think it's weird that there are top, right, left, and bottom adjustments.
 Why not just have simple x and y adjustments?
 The reason is because having four is easiest when you're actually laying out your slides.
 For example, you might have a widget (like our text widget) with different amount of extra space on the top versus the bottom.
 So letting you specify an offset for the top and a separate offset for the bottom means that you can anchor and position that